mehmandarov/ftpsync2d/README.md

 #ftpsync2d

 This project provides a tool to synchronize remote FTP and local directory trees in both directions.
-The tool is provided as a Python script (ftpsync.py) that can be useful for uploading new/modified files to a homepage host using FTP.
+The tool is provided as a Python script (```ftpsync.py```) that can be useful for uploading new/modified files to a homepage host using FTP.
 The tool can also be used to download new/modified files (such as wiki pages) for backup or mirroring purposes.

-In both usage cases, the tool requires write access to FTP server to create .listing files that are used to accelerate the synchronization process.
+In both usage cases, the tool requires write access to FTP server to create ```.listing``` files that are used to accelerate the synchronization process.
+It is also possible to use ```--export``` option to upload files to remote directory without ```.listing``` files.

 ##Download and installation